Electroconvulsive Therapy (ECT)---ages 13 and above

 This is a very simple explanation of a complex treatment.
 It is not without potential side effects; Headaches, Muscle Aches, and the most talked about, Memory Loss.
 During our Consultation, I will be honest with you about these side effects, and how we can manage them, or, decide that this is not the proper treatment for you.

 Unlike other ECT Psychiatrists in the community, during our Consultation, if indicated, you will undergo an extensive questioning of your life and family history to determine if you have been diagnosed correctly, and, if ECT is an appropriate treatment for you.
-If options to ECT are appropriate, they will will be presented to you.
+If alternatives to ECT are appropriate, they will will be presented to you.
 You will be given time to voice any concerns or questions.
-Also, a copy of the ECT Consultation will be sent to your Psychiatrist upon your request.
+Also, with your approval, a copy of the ECT Consultation will be sent to your referring Psychiatrist.

 I encourage you to please compare me to other ECT Physicians and Departments in the Valley:

 To schedule an ECT Consultation, please call:

 West Valley: Aurora Glendale